abdimk/Slang/README.md

 - This is in the early stages, so you might experience some issues.
-- This is not for commercial use and barely works!
+- This is not for commercial use !
 - A lot of refactoring is still expected as this is part of my final year project.

 <h2>Installation</h2>